Search

 (Maine) A lobster.

-(broadcasting) A small, usually transparent or translucent image placed in a corner of a television program to identify the broadcasting network or cable channel.
+(television) A small, usually transparent or translucent image placed in a corner of a television program to identify the broadcasting network or cable channel.

 (aviation) A manually positioned marker in flight instruments.